 Kynance Cove (National Trust)

 With its pure white sand, turquoise waters and serpentine rock-towers, Kynance Cove makes the perfect setting for Poldark.
 It’s one of Cornwall’s most famous beaches, so is a natural in front of the camera and provides long panning aerial shots, including clifftop riding scenes and the opening sequence of series two.
 This is also where Ross is marched at the hands of his arresting officers, towards Truro jail, having just been apprehended at St Agnes Head.
+We recommend visiting this location out of season and it can get extremely busy with very limited parking.

 Predannack Wollas, The Lizard (National Trust)